Category: Civil War Museums --- See latest Civil War news here

 This is what the Museum of the Confederacy, the onetime "Shrine of the South," has come down to: Attendance has dropped by nearly half over the past decade.
 It has been losing $400,000 each year for a decade.
 A report by a panel concluded that the 117-year-old institution was at a "tipping point" that was going to affect "its very existence."
 The museum will likely have to sell its $7 million site to raise cash.
 "Most museums don't make but record history, but the museum was where Confederate veterans came to give their items to make a statement.
 Richmond was the epicenter of the Civil War...
 So yes, there's a symbolic message to our moving."

-America's premier Civil War attraction - the USS Monitor Center
+America`s premier Civil War attraction - the USS Monitor Center

 March 8, 1862, a strange looking craft crept into Hampton Roads, Va., after a trip down the coast from NY.
 The Confederate ironclad Virginia had made its first sortie, destroying 2 U.S. Navy warships and damaging a third.
 It was the worst defeat in U.S. Navy history until Pearl Harbor.
-Now the USS Monitor had arrived, and everyone was aware that the next day they would have to try to stop the rampage of the rebels' ironclad.
+Now the USS Monitor had arrived, and everyone was aware that the next day they would have to try to stop the rampage of the rebels` ironclad.
 What ensued established the Monitor as a naval icon.
-On March 9, 2007 The Mariners' Museum will open the doors to America's premier Civil War attraction: the USS Monitor Center.
+On March 9, 2007 The Mariners` Museum will open the doors to America`s premier Civil War attraction: the USS Monitor Center.
 Home to artifacts such as the turret, cannon, and replica of the Monitor.

-The Civil War: America Divided
+The Civil War: America Divided (Article no longer available from the original source)

 There are significant remnants of US History in Central Florida.
 The Civil War: America Divided, on loan from the Cincinnati Museum Center, examines the Civil War in a new way.
 Artifacts include a signed copy of the Emancipation Proclamation by Abraham Lincoln, the inkwell Ulysses S. Grant used to sign the surrender at Appomattox, an eyewitness account of the Lincoln assassination, "Stonewall" Jackson's field glasses and pocket watch, broadsides, lithographs, and photographs.
 Reproductions of artifacts provide visitors with a multi-sensory exhibit experience as they try on a soldier's jacket and feel the weight of his pack.